 GET HELP IMMEDIATELY: If you are homeless or hungry in Fairfield County dial 211 24/7

-If you’re stocking up on your pantry basics, please take a moment to help our neighbors in need.
-Our most pressing needs are cash, checks and grocery store gifts cards, which allow us to purchase fresh produce, dairy and meat for our clients.
+We’re looking for a little help from you to refill our pantry!
+Our most pressing needs are cash, checks and grocery store gifts cards, which allow us to purchase fresh produce, dairy and meat for our neighbors in need.

 – CASH, CHECKS, GROCERY STORE GIFT CARDS (to buy perishables)